barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 >Get the complete source code of this repository:
 The project of this repository must be in the Top of the directories in Windows, not Cygwin, example: C:\HERE

->THE SIMPLEST AND FASTEST WAY:

->Open Cygwin en cd to the directory of the project, example: Note that have to be forward slash because is in Cygwin that is a UNIX like bash: cd C:/HERE

-    Run configure:
-    bash configure --with-import-modules=C:/FOLDER_OF_THIS_PROJECT/openjfx11-modular-sdk

-    Run make:
-    make images

->Verify your newly built JDK:
-./build/*/images/jdk/bin/java -version

->READY.
-You get the project binaries at: build/windows-x86_64-normal-server-release/images/jdk

 >>OPTIONAL: